carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 ~~~
 {: .output}

+> ## FIXME
+> Explicar qué significa la distancia biológica máxima.
+No entendí a qué se refiere y por qué es 5.
+{: .caution}

-To convert the `distance_list` to a matrix object we will use the convention that the maximum biological distance between genes are `5`, so if we do not have the `evalue` between two genes, that imply that the evalua was too big, so we will fill that spots with the maximum biological distance.
+To convert the `distance_list` to a matrix object we will use the convention that the maximum biological distance between genes is `5`, so if we do not have the `evalue` between two genes, that implies that the E value was too big, so we will fill that spots with the maximum biological distance.

 ~~~
 MaxDistance = 5.0000000